 Should the Employer find it necessary to require employees to carry or record full personal identification, such requirements shall be complied with by the employees.
 The cost of such personal identification shall be borne by the Employer.
+Employees, other than applicants, shall be paid up to two (2) hours at their current straight time hourly rate of pay for their time in the process of obtaining an airport badge.
+This includes obtaining the initial badge and any recertification badge.
+Provisions in Supplements, Riders or Addenda that are superior shall prevail.

-All management personnel shall wear a nametag identifying them as supervision while on duty.
+All management personnel shall wear an ID badge or nametag identifying them as supervision while on duty and shall provide their name upon request.